Page 1 of 2

 “It’s not cut, I’m fine.”

 “Ice, then?
-From the Nurse’s office?”
+From the nurse’s office?”

 “No, I’m fine,” I repeat, my tone coming off as more annoyed than I am.
 I have no reason to be pissy with Misha, but pain does seem to do that to you.